0xcindyv/multiversosite/README.md

 - Three.js for 3D rendering
 - JavaScript for application logic
 - HTML/CSS for UI elements
-- Web3 integration for blockchain connectivity
+- Web3 integration for Bitcoin Ordinals blockchain connectivity

 ## Local Development
 To run the project locally: